oracle/terraform-provider-oci/website/docs/r/ocvp_sddc.html.markdown

 * `hcx_action` - The action to be performed upon HCX licenses.
 * `hcx_fqdn` - The FQDN for HCX Manager.
 Example: `hcx-my-sddc.sddc.us-phoenix-1.oraclecloud.com`
 * `hcx_initial_password` - The SDDC includes an administrator username and initial password for HCX Manager.
 Make sure to change this initial HCX Manager password to a different value.
-* `hcx_on_prem_key` - The activation key to use on the on-premises HCX Enterprise appliance you site pair with HCX Manager in your VMware Solution.
-Your implementation might need more than one activation key.
-To obtain additional keys, contact Oracle Support.
+* `hcx_on_prem_key` - The activation keys to use on the on-premises HCX Enterprise appliances you site pair with HCX Manager in your VMware Solution.
+The number of keys provided depends on the HCX license type.
+HCX Advanced provides 3 activation keys.
+HCX Enterprise provides 10 activation keys.
 * `hcx_on_prem_licenses` - The activation licenses to use on the on-premises HCX Enterprise appliance you site pair with HCX Manager in your VMware Solution.
-	* `activation_key` - HCX on-premise license key value
+	* `activation_key` - HCX on-premise license key value.
-	* `status` - status of HCX on-premise license
+	* `status` - status of HCX on-premise license.
 	* `system_name` - Name of the system that consumed the HCX on-premise license
 * `hcx_private_ip_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the `PrivateIp` object that is the virtual IP (VIP) for HCX Manager.
 For information about `PrivateIp` objects, see the Core Services API.
 * `hcx_vlan_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the VLAN used by the SDDC for the HCX component of the VMware environment.